I absolutely believe that giving voice to the hurts and wounds that feel unspeakable are our greatest catalysts to healing.

 For years, I struggled alone in the dark abyss of grief, depression, and suicide.
 I searched for solutions to my pain in traditional counseling, countless books, medication, and religion.

-I can’t say why I didn’t use that gun that night.
-Something inside of me refused to let go.
-(A reason to thank my stubborn nature, I guess!)
-I put down the gun and I promised myself I’d give it another six months.
+I can’t say why I didn’t die that night.
+Perhaps some small part of me still held a sliver of hope.
+(Or perhaps I have a reason to thank my stubborn nature!)
+I promised myself I’d give it another six months.
 I told myself I’d try something different this time.
 If it didn’t work, I could always make the choice to leave this world behind.

 I stopped taking all the medication I was on.
 I quit the counseling that wasn’t really working for me.
 I threw out all the books on grief that talked about stages and levels and timelines.
 I stopped listening to what everyone else thought would “fix” me and my life.
 (Spoiler: Grief doesn’t need fixing)

-I started digging inside myself for my solutions.
-I starting seeking the answers to my questions within myself.
+I started looking inside myself for my solutions.
+I starting seeking the answers to my questions in the wisdom of my own body and mind.
+I started to speak what felt unspeakable.

 - I have an amazing support system of family, friends, and colleagues that I adore.